vyshnavkr/projects-elasticsearch/README.md

 	look at sorce code
 ```

-Step 7.
+Step 8.
 Check APIs in Postman

+Step 9.
+Run Kibana server in http://localhost:5601 and check APIs in it